 5. Self-esteem and confidence: Resistance training will improve your physique.
 Having a body you’re proud of will dramatically increase your confidence and self-esteem, which will translate into every area of your life.
 Move better, perform better, feel better.

-If weights aren’t your thing, you can start attending a yoga class.
-This is particularly good for those with mobility issues as it incorporates physical, meditative and spiritual practices for all-encompassing wellness.
+If lifting weights isn’t your thing, you can start trying a yoga or pilates class.
+These forms of exercise are particularly good for those with mobility issues as it incorporates physical, meditative and spiritual practices for all-encompassing wellness.

 1. It’s anti-inflammatory: Cold therapy releases norepinephrine, a naturally occurring chemical that acts as a stress hormone and neurotransmitter.
 As a fight-or-flight responder, the release of norepinephrine will lessen short-term pain from injuries and reduce inflammation in your entire body.